kodecocodes/i9t/contacts/contacts.markdown

 The `UITableViewDataSource` methods in the view controller are straightforward; the table has one section with a cell for each friend in `friendsList`.
 Each cell displays the email address and photo of the respective friend.

-Your first task is to display your device's contacts instead of the default list.
+Your first task is to use the ContactsUI framework to display your friends' contact information.

 ## Displaying a contact